tomoyuki-nezu/covid19-trend/README.md

 # Recommendation

-  Python 3.6 or later, pandas, matplotlib (pyplot, dates) Developed in the Anaconda environment.
+  Python 3.6 or later, pandas, matplotlib (pyplot, dates).
+  Developed in the Anaconda environment.